lriecken/gonfig/README.md

 # gonfig

+This is a fork of https://github.com/tkanos/gonfig adding YAML support.
+As JSON is also valid YAML it can be used as a drop in replacement. json struct tags can also still be used.

-gonfig is a lightweight Golang package for intergrating both JSON configs and enviornment variables into one config object.
+gonfig is a lightweight Golang package for intergrating both JSON and YAML configs and enviornment variables into one config object.

 ## Usage